He-Man and the Masters of the Universe (2002 TV series): Season 2

 After the events of the season one cliffhanger, which saw Orko returning the sword to Adam and the Heroic Masters rescued, the Snake Men take center stage as the main antagonists, having been hinted in the first season as being trapped beneath Snake Mountain (their own former stronghold) inside a void.
 They are finally liberated by allies existing outside of the void, as well as a treacherous Evil-Lyn.
 Adam is informed of their rising by the Sorceress and finds his He-Man armor completely different upon transformation, designed to fight the Snake Men, led by King Hiss.
 Skeletor would still appear from time to time, but would be gradually phased out, although had the series continued, he would have returned to his status as a major player.

 This season was shorter than the first, and as a result, more serialized, with episodes following an established continuity.
-Characters were strongly developed, and old characters reintroduced, including Fisto, who was Man-At-Arms' brother and a disgraced soldier of the court who went AWOL during the last great war.
-The third episode of this season, "Out of the Past," also reveals how the Sorceress, on a granted leave from her duties, nursed an amnesia-stricken soldier back to health and fell in love with him.
-The soldier left mysteriously before she gave birth, and his identity remains unknown; it is debated whether or not the soldier was Man-At-Arms or Fisto, or someone else entirely, calling Teela's parentage into question.
+Characters were strongly developed, and old characters reintroduced, including Fisto, who became Man-At-Arms' brother and a disgraced soldier of the court; he allegedly went AWOL during the last great war, but states he can't remember what actually happened.
+The third episode of this season, "Out of the Past," also reveals how the Sorceress, on a granted leave from her duties, nursed an amnesia-stricken soldier back to health and fell in love with him, leading to her becoming pregnant with Teela.
+The soldier left mysteriously before she gave birth, and, due to the series' cancellation, his identity remains unknown; hints given within the season suggest he might be Man-At-Arms, Fisto, or someone else entirely.
 The secret origins of Skeletor, Snake Mountain, and the power of Castle Grayskull itself, were also revealed.